 Twenty-four of NIH's 27 ICs have funding authority and therefore have their own SBIR/STTR programs.
-The ICs that support SBIR/STTR programs fund those applications that are relevant to their respective missions and employ a number of strategies to inform potential applicants about their funding priorities.
-ICs retain a significant degree of flexibility in how they operate and manage their SBIR/STTR programs.
-Some have centralized the management of the program, while other ICs distribute management of the SBIR/STTR portfolio among extramural research program staff with expertise in a range of scientific areas.
-A few ICs have staff with expertise in R&D and commercialization to help administer their programs.
-ICs also differ in the use of grants versus contracts, general application solicitations versus targeted requests for applications, and the frequency of in-house reviews of applications versus peer review panels in the NIH Center for Scientific Review.
+These 24 ICs fund applications that are relevant to their respective missions and employ a number of strategies to inform potential applicants about their funding priorities.
+The ICs retain a significant degree of flexibility in how they operate and manage their SBIR/STTR programs.
+Some have centralized the management of the program, while others distribute management of the SBIR/STTR portfolio among extramural research program staff with expertise in a range of scientific areas.
+A few ICs have staff with expertise in R&D and commercialization who help administer their programs.
+ICs also differ in the use of grants versus contracts, the employment of general application solicitations versus targeted requests for applications, and the frequency of in-house reviews of applications versus peer review panels in the NIH Center for Scientific Review (CSR).